🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Tools for prediction market arbitrage

-Multiple instruments facilitate opportunity discovery:
+Multiple platforms facilitate opportunity discovery:

 Sarah Whitfield